Improving Deep Regression with Ordinal Entropy: Ordinal Entropy

-We define the ordinal entropy \shihao{regularizer} as $\mL_{oe} = \mL_d + \mL_t$, with a diversity term $\mL_d$ and a tightness term $\mL_t$. $\mL_{oe}$ achieves similar effect as classification in that it spreads $\bz_{c_i}$ while tighten features $z_i$ corresponding to $\bz_{c_i}$. \shihao{Note, if the dataset is precise enough and each feature is its own center, then our ordinal entropy regularizer will only contain the diversity term, \ie $\mL_{oe} = \mL_d$.} We show our regression with ordinal entropy (red dotted arrow) in Fig.~\ref{fig:framework}.
+We define the ordinal entropy \shihao{regularizer} as $\mL_{oe} = \mL_d + \mL_t$, with a diversity term $\mL_d$ and a tightness term $\mL_t$. $\mL_{oe}$ achieves similar effect as classification in that it spreads $\bz_{c_i}$ while tightening features $z_i$ corresponding to $\bz_{c_i}$. \shihao{Note, if the continuous labels of the dataset are precise enough and each feature is its own center, then our ordinal entropy regularizer will only contain the diversity term, \ie $\mL_{oe} = \mL_d$.} We show our regression with ordinal entropy (red dotted arrow) in Fig.~\ref{fig:framework}.

 The final loss function $\mL_{total}$ is defined as:

 where $\mL_m$ is the task-specific regression loss and $\lambda_d$ and $\lambda_e$ are trade-off parameters.